Communities embrace youth facing homelessness, prioritizing their deep human need for connection and belonging.

 Our director Jacqueline White

 In 1998, Jacqueline White and her former partner became the first hosts in the Twin Cities GLBT Host Home program, in which young people in need of housing choose to live with trained community volunteers who provide a room in their home and a caring presence.
 Jacqueline later adopted Amy, the young woman they had hosted.
 Read about her experience as a host and adoptive mother here.
-A white woman, Jacqueline is a volunteer racial justice facilitator with the YWCA and the former editor of Assets magazine published by Search Institute, the international research pioneers on youth resiliency.
-She also bears a striking resemblance to Host Home Mom!
+A white woman, Jacqueline has been a volunteer racial justice facilitator with the YWCA and the former editor of Assets magazine published by Search Institute, the international research pioneers on youth resiliency.

 CloseKnit began in 2014 as the Minnesota Host Home Network, a special project of the Minnesota Council of Child Caring Agencies Foundation (now AspireMN).
 We changed our name in 2019.